 A laundry list of regulations

 Educational data security and compliance regulations are different in every state.
-However, in 2020, policymakers introduced bills regarding, “attendance and enrollment data; assessments, reporting, and accountability; data for state leaders to understand where students are academically; local data needs; and effects of online learning,” according to the DQC.
+However, in 2020, policymakers introduced bills2 regarding, “attendance and enrollment data; assessments, reporting, and accountability; data for state leaders to understand where students are academically; local data needs; and effects of online learning,” according to the DQC.

 There are federal requirements as well, including the Family Educational Rights and Privacy Act (FERPA) and the Protection of Pupil Rights Amendment (PPRA).
 These regulations are applicable to any school that receives funding from the U.S. Department of Education.
 FERPA, according to the Department of Education, “is a federal law that affords parents the right to have access to their children’s education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.”